 More than that, you can’t have any website; you need a website that stands out from your competition and draws your audience in.

-For instance, many trends last year revolved around artificial intelligence (AI) and smartphones, and trends for 2019 like conversational commerce designs and voice search optimisation are following suit.
+For instance, many trends last year revolved around artificial intelligence (AI) and smartphones, and trends for 2023 like conversational commerce designs and voice search optimisation, are following suit.

 As such, the importance of a web redesign is vital; if you’re not regularly updating your website with new features modeled after what’s popular amongst your audience, they’re going to go with someone who is.

-With that in mind, let’s go over five web design trends for 2019 you should consider while redesigning your website:
+With that in mind, let’s go over eight web design trends for 2023 that you should consider while redesigning your ecommerce website:

 1. Pairing a Chatbot with Your Website